willhoward/forecast/README.md

 * Google Tag Manage script, in `/public/index.html`.
 * 'Gotham Screensmart' font from Hoefler & Co, which is linked in `/public/index.html`, with files at `/public/fonts`.

-This project uses the [Google PageSpeed Insights API](https://developers.google.com/speed/docs/insights/v2/reference/?hl=en-US&utm_source=PSI&utm_medium=incoming-link&utm_campaign=PSI) and the Fuel styling library.
+This project was bootstrapped using [Create React App](https://github.com/facebookincubator/create-react-app), uses the [Google PageSpeed Insights API](https://developers.google.com/speed/docs/insights/v2/reference/?hl=en-US&utm_source=PSI&utm_medium=incoming-link&utm_campaign=PSI) and is styled in part with Fuel.